Sakeran/fem-tip-calculator/README.md

 In order to get some animation practice in, I implemented a “rolling” animation for the calculated dollar amounts: rather than immediately snapping to an updated value, the display is set up to emulate an analog counter, with each digit spinning into its new place.
 Svelte’s built-in ‘spring’ helper made this very easy to set up.

 One thing I did struggle with was the accessibility of the application.
 While the mockup was simple enough to make keyboard-based navigation effectively free, I also tried my best to make it usable via screen readers.
 It turns out that “my best” isn’t quite enough to handle these kinds of interactive components, however.
 I will need to do a deeper dive into the WAI-ARIA docs (and learn to use screen readers more proficiently) before trying something like this again.

+A live version of this app can be found [here](https://sparkling-liger-a336a4.netlify.app/).